What is Afforestation? Importance and Advantages of Afforestation

 Forest harvesting is highly regulated.
 It is usually common for governments to put a ban on forest harvesting, which can be detrimental to a business that fully relies on forest supplies.
 Afforestation provides people and businesses with reliable alternative sources of forest supplies.

-For example, a company can easily and reliably project its annual sales and production when it has its own land of trees, compared to when it sources its products from natural forests.
+For example, a company can easily and reliably project its annual sales and production when it has its own land trees, compared to when it sources its products from natural forests.

 Creating new forests also provides the community with fodder, fruit, firewood, and other valuable resources necessary for humans.
-In addition to making the resources available, afforestation also ensures that the resources are sustainable for the future.
+In addition to making the resources available, afforestation ensures that the resources are sustainable for the future.

-2. Prevents soil erosion
+2. Prevents Soil Erosion

 Soil erosion is a common problem in barren lands.
 Barren land is not the best place to be on a windy day.
-Barren lands experience strong winds that carry large particles of soil, causing soil erosion while also negatively affecting air quality.
+These lands experience strong winds that carry large particles of soil, causing soil erosion while negatively affecting air quality.
 A great example is the dust bowl, which was highly associated with intensive farming and large tracts of barren land.

-3. Stabilizes the climate
+3. Stabilizes the Climate

 Planting trees is a proven way of transforming arid and semiarid areas.
 Places with more trees experience more frequent rains, and thus, planting trees is a perfect way to stabilize the climate.
 Trees also reduce the greenhouse effect, preventing warmer temperatures as they are the world’s only natural air conditioners.

-5. Better quality air
+5. Better Quality Air

 Trees play an important role in purifying the air.
 People in areas with trees are less likely to suffer from air-related conditions.
 Trees purify carbon dioxide and offer oxygen through photosynthesis.